litomito/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+    ansible.builtin.service:
+      name: nginx
+      enabled: true
+      state: started   # ← by adding this line

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+Putting `become: true` at play level makes all tasks in that play run with privilege escalation, so you don’t have to repeat `become: true` on each task.

 # QUESTION C